 There are three parts to Step One.
 The first part deals with the physical allergy.
 This means that after we have given into the first small amount of adrenaline with an obsessive thought, argument (with yourself or someone else), or responded to the rapidly forming knot in the pit of our stomach, we lose control of our emotional sobriety.
 Many of us have experienced this when we decided we were only manipulating and controlling someone else for their "own good", and wound up fueling our own addiction.
 As a Chaos Creator or Excitaholic, perhaps we decided we were going to meet with a certain person one more time.
 Vowing this time, "Things are going to be different.
 This time I will get the outcome I want."
-We lied to others we cared for about where we were going and what we were doing, "for the weekend."
+We lied to others we cared for regarding where we were going and what we were doing, "for the weekend."
 We fully indulged in our addiction to adrenaline and were amazed when the sun rose the next morning and our lives were crazier than ever!

-The Doctor's Opinion Questions -Page xxiii to Page 1 The Physical Allergy
+The Doctor's Opinion Questions -Page xxiii to Page 1.

+The Physical Allergy

 1.a.)
-Are you the type of Chaos Creator who failed completely with other methods of trying to stay permanently emotionally sober, or trying to control your addiction to excitement? b).
-What are some of the methods you have you tried?
+Am I the type of Chaos Creator who failed completely with other methods of trying to stay permanently emotionally sober, or trying to control my addiction to excitement? b).
+What are some of the methods I have tried?
 Page xxv, Paragraph 5 2.
-Were you ever told you could not control your emotions because you had some form of a mental disorder?
-Page xxvi, Paragraph 2 rage xxvi, raiagiapii 2 3.
-Does the Doctor's theory that you have an allergy to adrenaline explain why you cannot control how much chaos you create or not being able to stop the insanity once you start?
+Was I ever told I could not control my emotions because I had some form of a mental disorder?
+Page xxvi, Paragraph 2 3.
+Does the Doctor's theory that I have an allergy to adrenaline explain why I cannot control how much chaos I create, or not being able to stop the insanity once I start?
 What are some examples?
-Page xxviii, Paragraph 1 Tage XXVIII, Taragraph 1 4. a).
-When you put adrenaline into your body, or start some chaos, is there a craving for more?
-What happens to you?
+Page xxviii, Paragraph 1 4. a).
+When I put adrenaline into my body, or start creating chaos, do I have a craving for more?
+What happens to me?

 b).
-Has this craving happened to you with other behaviors?
+Has this craving happened to me with other behaviors?
 What are they?
 Page xxviii, Paragraph 1 5. a).
-Was frothy emotional appeal enough to keep you emotionally sober permanently?
-(Like someone begging you to stop). b.)
-If something can keep you emotionally sober must it have depth and weight?
-(Do you believe, "Just Say No" or "Just don't think about it" and "Don't argue no matter what" is going to have enough depth and weight?)
+Was frothy emotional appeal enough to keep me emotionally sober permanently?
+(Like someone begging me to stop). b.)
+If something can keep me emotionally sober, must it have depth and weight?
+(Do I believe, "Just Say No" or "Just don't think about it" and "Don't argue no matter what" is going to have enough depth and weight?)
 Page xxviii, Paragraph 2 6. a.)
 Do I create chaos for the effect produced by adrenaline?
 What are some examples? b.)
-What effect did addiction to adrenaline have on your life?
-Your body?
-What meaning does chaos creating have for you? c.)
-Was the effect so great that after a time, even though you knew it was bad for you, you could not stop and you could not tell the true from the false?
-(Examples: meeting that certain person one more time in secret, lying to people we care about, overspending, being chronically late, hiding things hoping not to get caught, trying to fix others, interfering, stealing, manipulating someone or something to get what you want or think you deserved, and then telling yourself that it was okay.)
+What effect did addiction to adrenaline have on my life?
+My body?
+What meaning does chaos creating have for me? c.)
+Was the effect so great that after a time, even though I knew it was bad for me, I could not stop and I could not tell the true from the false?
+(Examples: meeting that certain person one more time in secret, lying to people we care about, overspending, being chronically late, hiding things hoping not to get caught, trying to fix others, interfering, stealing, manipulating someone or something to get what I want or think I deserved, and then telling myself that it was okay.)